gaia-react/remix/README.md

 The GAIA Flash Framework revolutionized Flash website development and became the most popular Flash framework in the world (second only to Adobe Flex, which was focused on enterprise applications).
 It was used to build over 100,000 Flash sites and relied upon by every major digital agency worldwide.

 GAIA React is its spiritual successor.
 It has been reborn as a React template.
-Like its predecessor, it's designed to be the most comprehensive and easy-to-use React template available.
+Like its predecessor, it's designed to be the most comprehensive and easy-to-use React template available, to build professional-grade frontend applications.

 ## Installation